zelongc/cloud-project/README.md

 # Cloud Computing Project

 This project is for the COMP90024 Cluster and Cloud Computing, including a **tweet harvester, couchDB connector and couchDB processor**.
+## Deploy system with Ansilbe
+Ansible is used to make the deployment of system automaticly.

 ## Getting Started